doguilmak/Learn-Java-in-Mobile-Application-Development-Course/01-10-2021/README.md

 # Java and Mobile Application Development - Course 1

 The basic inputs made in this course and shown by the professor are explained.
 You can review what was done below in order.
-If there are points you want to add, please correct us.
+If there are points you want to add, please show us.

 ---